Board of Trustees

 James Potts

-James Potts is a barrister at 3 Verulam Building chambers, specialising in commercial litigation and arbitration in London, the Middle East, the Far East, and the Caribbean.
-Having travelled widely in Egypt over several years, he joined EES in 2016 and began studying ancient Egyptian language on the EES short courses.
-Inspired by this, in 2019 he enrolled on a part-time MA in Archaeology at Birkbeck, with his dissertation research focusing on trade networks and interactions between Middle Kingdom Egypt and the Horn of Africa.
+James Potts joined as a Trustee of the EES in 2021.
+He is a barrister at 3 Verulam Building chambers, specialising in commercial litigation and arbitration in London, the Middle East, the Far East, and the Caribbean.
+Having travelled widely in Egypt over several years, he joined the EES in 2016 and began studying ancient Egyptian language on the EES short courses.
+Inspired by this, he recently completed a part-time MA in Archaeology at Birkbeck, with his dissertation research focusing on trade networks and interactions between Middle Kingdom Egypt and the Horn of Africa.

 James also holds a degree in English Literature from Oxford University and an MPhil in Eighteenth Century Studies from Cambridge University.
 He was twice a Hawthornden Fellow for creative writing.
-He has been a co-opted member of the EES Premises Working Group since 2020.
+James has chaired the Society’s Development Committee since 2022, steering the future redevelopment of the EES London Office.

 Jenny Chong